-A number of foundations support research projects and junior researchers.
-An overview can be found in the database of the "Stifterverband".
+A number of foundations support research projects and researchers on a range of topics.
 The major foundations in Germany are:

-- Alexander von Humboldt Foundation which funds research stays for international researchers in Germany and for Germans abroad
+- Alexander von Humboldt Foundation: funds research stays for international researchers in Germany and for Germans abroad

-- Baden-Württemberg-Foundation which provides funding for junior researchers of all disciplines, as well as call-specific research and teaching projects
+- Baden-Württemberg Foundation: provides funding for junior researchers of all disciplines as well as call-specific research and teaching projects

-- Fazit Foundation which provides stipends for earning habilitations (a post-doctoral qualification), travel grants and publication subsidies for young researchers of all disciplines
+- Fazit Foundation: provides stipends for earning habilitations (a post-doctoral qualification) as well as travel grants and publication subsidies for young researchers of all disciplines

 Databases for finding funding opportunities